Grace K. Babson Collection

 Opticks, nor has anyone as yet compared the two issues to find out what changes, if any, were introduced by Newton into the second issue.

-The Grace K. Babson Collection contains approximately 60 manuscript items.
-They represent nearly the full range of Newton’s activities; including correspondence, calculations, elaborate alchemical and theological musings, and bookkeeping receipts.
+The Grace K. Babson Collection contains manuscripts that represent nearly the full range of Newton’s activities; including correspondence, calculations, elaborate alchemical and theological musings, and bookkeeping receipts.

 The most outstanding single item is certainly the 84-page autograph manuscript entitled “A Treatise or Remarks on Solomon’s Temple,” with six sketches drawn by Newton, showing plans, charts, and architectural details of the Temple.
 The size of Solomon’s Temple was a prominent puzzle in theological inquiry at the turn of the 18th century; figures as varied as the scientist Robert Hooke and the architect Nicholas Hawksmoor all had a say in the debate.
 Newton’s commentary describes the altar, the courts, the porticos, and the gates, based on a detailed comparison of the Hebrew text of the Old Testament with that of the Septuagint and the Vulgate, and includes quotations not only in Latin but also in Hebrew and Greek.